Making Progress Based on False Discoveries: Gradient Descent

 Thus, the first requirement that we want from our function $f_A$ is that by looking at the outputs: $\O(w_1),\ldots, \O(w_{t-1})$ we can identify the answer to query $q_t$.
 For one non-adaptive query this is straight forward.
 Indeed, consider the linear function

 Then, the gradient $\nabla F_q(w)= \E_{x\sim D}[q(x)]e_1$.
 So we can identify the answer to the first query.

-\paragraph{Simulating an adaptive analysis with $2$ questions} As a next step, let us construct a GD simulation that works as follows: At step $t$ the simulation will provide answer to query $q_1$, and if $q_1(x)>b_1$ for some threshold $b_1$, then the simulation transitions to a state that identifies the answer to a query $q^{+}$ and else moves to a state that identifies $q^{-}$ (to simplify, we will assume that the answer is never $q = b_1$).
+\paragraph{$2$ Queries:} As a next step, let us construct a convex function where GD works as follows: At the first step the function will provide answer to query $q_1$, and if $q_1(x)>b_1$ for some threshold $b_1$, then the function transitions to a state $w_2$ that identifies the answer to a query $q^{+}$ and else moves to a state that identifies $q^{-}$ (to simplify, we will assume that the answer is never $q = b_1$).
 This is still far from a general strategy of an analyst, but at the end of this overview we will discuss how we can reduce the general problem to a problem of a similar form.

 Also, for the exposition we don't want to consider the oracle's strategy, hence assume that at each iteration the oracle returns the \emph{true gradient} and we will show how the trajectory simulates the adaptive query interaction: